One of the Most Timely & Inspiring Stories of Human Potential Audiences Will See

 Despite his Dickensian childhood and against all odds Ramon made it through college and medical school.
 When he received his license to practice medicine, Dr. Resa returned to the same area of Central Valley where he grew up and went to work as a pediatrician.
 For over 30 years he’s provided care for children (of migrant farmworking families) like he once was.
 Dr. Resa’s living proof to his young patients that they too can make a better future for themselves.
 Audiences of all ages, ethnicities and backgrounds will come away from watching RAMON RISING believing, “If Dr. Resa was able to overcome everything he faced and become a doctor, then I too can make my life better!”

 Dr. Resa’s story is a potent antidote to today’s outbreak of xenophobia.
-It convincingly debunks race-based myths and negative stereotypes about Mexican Americans and any others who travel to America seeking a better life.
-His success is a testament to the universal truth that every child, including an abandoned migrant farmworker boy with a speech impediment, no family, and zero resources has the potential to become a valuable, contributing member of our society.
+It convincingly debunks negative myths and stereotypes about immigrants and their children who come to America seeking a better life.
+Dr. Resa’s success puts a human face on the universal truth that every child, including an abandoned migrant farmworker boy with a speech impediment, no family, and zero resources has the potential to become a valuable, contributing member of our society.